sb2nov/mac-setup/Go/README.md

     brew install go

-When installed, try to run `go version` to see the installed version of Go.
+When installed, run `go version` to see the installed version of Go.

 ```sh
 $ go version